administer-org/documentation/AOS/legal/privacy.md

 ### Changes to this document

 Sometimes to allow for new features, we may opt to make changes to this policy.
 When changes occur, you will be notified via the Discord server, core panel (if it's a significant change), and other appropriate channels.
+Continued usage of Administer services is considered acceptance of new or updated terms.